Before you start in the Experimental Medicine Graduate Program, you should inform yourself about the following:

-International Students should also have a look at the International Student Development website.
-This is a community centre which will provide international students with useful information regarding immigration documents, employment, health insurance, or adapting to life at UBC.
+International Students should also have a look at the International Student Advising.
+This website provides international students with useful information regarding immigration documents, employment, health insurance, or adapting to life at UBC.

 When you start in our program, you will have to: